The light of fragility finds space only in art

 A L E S S A N D R O S T R O N A T I Lighting Up Art

-Light and matter, modern and ancient, on these dichotomies the artist's paintings are based.
+Light and matter, modern and ancient, form the foundation of the artist’s paintings.
 Through the use of stucco and the resulting formation of craquelure, Stronati transcends the barriers of the two-dimensional medium, reaching the viewer beyond the pictorial plane.
-Fascinated by craquelure, the artist integrates its aesthetics with the use of light, which, through the cracks, becomes the pictorial medium of choice, resolutely replacing color.
-Thanks to the crepa- tures, the brushstrokes of light are thus able to reach the viewer with a language that is both primordial and modern, through the use of colored LEDs, leading in a metaphorical-conceptual path and telling, through medical analogies, the indissoluble link that exists between anatomy and psyche.
+Fascinated by craquelure, the artist integrates its aesthetics with the use of light.
+Through the cracks, light becomes the primary pictorial medium, resolutely replacing color.
+Thanks to the craquelure, the brushstrokes of light are able to reach the viewer with a language that is both primordial and modern.
+The use of colored LEDs leads the viewer along a metaphorical and conceptual path, expressing through medical analogies the indissoluble link that exists between anatomy and psyche.

-Lights Off: Lighting Up Art is not only light, it is also matter and cracks on rough stucco.
-Under an external light, the works take a new, more real, and more fragile form.
-The third light brings out the three-dimensionality of the works, giving form to the shadows that take the place of the work's own LED lights.
+Lights Off: Lighting Up Art is not only light.
+It is also matter and cracks on rough stucco.
+Under external light, the works take on a new, more tangible and fragile form.
+This third light reveals the three-dimensionality of the pieces, casting shadows that replace the glow of the works’ own LED lights.

 Lighting Up Art?